Martin4Kansas/Martin4Kansas/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on developing revolving financial solutions for John Deere Financial.
+- 🔭 I’m currently engineering data solutions for John Deere Financial.
 - 🌱 I'm currently studying [Data Analytics at Kansas State University](cba.ksu.edu/academics/graduate/data-analytics/)
 - 👯 I’m looking to collaborate on projects to promote progressivism in the Midwest, America and worldwide.
 - 🤔 I’m looking for help with software for creating political maps.